cs3110/textbook/src/chapters/data/options.md

 The `Some` means there's something inside the box, and it's `42`.
 The `None` means there's nothing inside the box.

+Like `list`, we call `option` a *type constructor*: given a type, it produces a new type; but, it is not itself a type.
+So for any type `t`, we can write `t option` as a type.
+But `option` all by itself cannot be used as a type.
-As for the types we see above, `t option` is a type for every type `t`, much like `t list` is a type for every type `t`.
-Values of type `t option` might contain a value of type `t`, or they might contain nothing. `None` has type `'a option` because it's unknown what the type is of the thing inside, as there isn't anything inside.
+Values of type `t option` might contain a value of type `t`, or they might contain nothing. `None` has type `'a option` because it's unconstrained what the type is of the thing inside &mdash; as there isn't anything inside.

 You can access the contents of an option value `e` using pattern matching.
 Here's a function that extracts an `int` from an option, if there is one inside,